Sifter-Ex/g/README.md

 		    - Ubuntu
 		    - Linux (any distro)
 		    - Windows (Linux Subsystem with Docker and VcXsrc installed correctly - for xterm use)

+	This extention works on all systems but REQUIRES a working xServer

 Works on windows with linux-subsystem but please ensure docker is properly installed and configured, <br /> following the instructions from <a href="https://docker.io">docker website</a><br />